Vicky Donor: Plot

-Dr. Baldev Chaddha is a fertility expert who runs a clinic and a sperm bank in Daryaganj, Delhi that guarantees high-quality sperm for couples.
-Unfortunately, he has more failed cases than successes.
+Dr. Baldev Chaddha is a fertility expert who runs a clinic and a sperm bank in Daryaganj, Delhi, that guarantees high-quality sperm for couples.
+He has more failed cases than successes.
 He is on the lookout for a healthy and high-performing donor.

-Vicky Arora hails from an Arora Punjabi family and is the only son of his widowed mother Dolly, who runs a small beauty parlour in Lajpat Nagar.
-They live with their grandmother.
+Vikram "Vicky" Arora hails from an Arora Punjabi family and is the only son of his widowed mother Dolly, who runs a small beauty parlour in Lajpat Nagar.
+They live with Vicky's grandmother.
 Vicky is a vagabond who provides no financial support to the household and starts searching for a job that will provide them with a better lifestyle.

 Chaddha meets Vicky and likes his happy-go-lucky nature.
 He believes Vicky is the donor he has been looking for.
 He stalks him and eventually painstakingly convinces him to become a sperm donor.
-Though Vicky is hesitant at first, he accepts after receiving a high salary.
-He hides his career after facing ridicule from his friends, but starts spending wildly, renovating his house and the parlour.
+Though Vicky is hesitant at first, he accepts after being offered a high salary.
+Chaddha gets Vicky's semen sample tested from a lab and is delighted to hear that it was a sample with a very high sperm count.
+Chaddha decides to use it for his patients and starts getting high success rates.
+Vicky hides his career after facing ridicule from his friends but starts spending wildly renovating his house and the parlour.
+Chaddha too earns handsomely in this business.

-Vicky meets an ambitious accountant Ashima Roy at the bank and they fall in love after going out a number of times.
-They soon wish to get married, but as a divorced Bengali bank employee wanting to marry a carefree man from a loud Punjabi family, the couple faces backlash from their families eventually managing to get their approval.
-Vicky continues to hide his occupation, and stops donating sperm after getting married, ignoring Chaddha who continues to chase Vicky as he is his most successful donor.
+Vicky meets an ambitious accountant, Ashima Roy, at the bank, and they fall in love after going out a number of times.
+They soon wish to get married, but as a divorced Bengali bank employee wanting to marry a carefree man from a loud Punjabi family, both face backlash from their families.
+However, they eventually manage to get everyone's approval.
+Vicky continues to hide his occupation and stops donating sperm after getting married, ignoring Chaddha, who continues to chase Vicky as he is his most successful donor.